enukeWebDev/MERN_E-Commerce/README.md

 - create server at the backend - complete
 - access data from backend and render to frontend - complete
 - use Reducer to manage complexity on home screen - complete
-- modify styles using React Bootstrap UI Framework -
+- modify styles using React Bootstrap UI Framework - complete
+- render detailed information for each product